 - Claims under the Trusts of Land and Appointment of Trustees Act 1996

 - Relief from forfeiture

 - Caravan law

-When not working, Matthew spends his time with his young family or playing competitive 8-ball pool having played at county and national level for many years including a brief appearance at the 2016 world championships.
+When not working, Matt spends his time with his young family or playing competitive 8-ball pool having played at county and national level for many years including a brief appearance at the 2016 world championships.